Belaka Municipality: Geography

 The municipality is situated in the easternmost part of Udayapur district.
 The geographical coordinations for the municipality is 26°42′09″N 86°55′29″E - 26°55′38″N 87°10′06″E Latitude and longitude.
 The municipality covers an area of 344.37 km2.
 Shiwalik and Mahabharat Range border the municipality to the north and south part.
 The Sun Kosi River flows on the north border of the municipality; meets the Kosi River, which flows on the eastern border.
 The municipality includes the urban area of Rampur Thoksila and its neighborhood, rural areas, forests, foothills and grasslands.

 It is surrounded by Bhojpur District to the north, Dhankuta to the north-east, Sunsari to the east, Saptari to the south and Chaudandigadhi of Udayapur to the west.
 The Koshi Tappu Wildlife Reserve is in the south-east corner.

 Koshi Tappu Wildlife Reserve

-Koshi Tappu Wildlife Reserve is a protected area located in Ward No. 2 of Belaka Municipality.
+Koshi Tappu Wildlife Reserve is a protected area located in Ward No.2 of Belaka Municipality.
 It was established 1976 designed as Ramsar Site.

 Bhootiya Daha

 Bhootiya Daha is a small water fall and a natural pool which is famous in Udayapur District for water fun activities.
-The pool is located in Belaka Municipality, ward no. 5 at this coordinates: 26°50′35″N 86°58′35″E. Many people visit this place to enjoy their time with water.
+The pool is located in Belaka Municipality, ward no.5 at these coordinates: 26°50′35″N 86°58′35″E. Many people visit this place to enjoy their time with water.